 - intentionally or recklessly re-identifying individuals from anonymised or pseudonymised data; and

 - altering records with the intent to prevent disclosure.

 For more details on what the DPA 2018 means for you please see the Information Commissioner’s Office’s (ICO) guide.

 The Data Protection (Charges and Information) Regulations 2018 introduced a new 3 tier fee structure for data controllers replacing the registration (notification) fee payable under the DPA 98.
 Under the new rules any organisation that determines the purpose for which personal data is processed (controllers) must pay a data protection fee unless they are exempt.

 Freedom of Information Act 2000 (FOIA)

-Under The Freedom of Information Act 2000 public authorities are obliged to publish certain information about their activities; and members of the public are entitled to request information from public authorities.
+The Freedom of Information Act 2000 obliges public authorities to publish certain information about their activities; and members of the public are entitled to request information from public authorities.
 It is based on the principle that people have a right to know about the activities of public authorities, unless there is a good reason for them not to.

 The FOIA designates a wide range of bodies as public authorities.
 The Secretary of State, however, may designate as a public authority for the purposes of the FOIA an entity that is providing, under a contract made with a public authority, a service whose provision is a function of that authority.
 In this case if a public authority, for example, outsources its internal audit services to a member, then the member could become subject to FOIA in respect of the outsourced (ie internal audit services in this example) service only.

-For ICAEW guidance on the implications for members see:
+For additional ICAEW guidance on the implications for members see: